-Note: This article originally appeared here at the Aquila Report.
+Note: This article answering “What would Jesus say to the LGBT community?” originally appeared here at the Aquila Report.

 The Bible affirms the importance of human relationship and provides wise guidance on how we can be healthy and happy people here and in eternity.
 God as our creator made us as we are, knows what is best for us under all circumstances, and made the guidelines clear in his Word.
 He also knows what will wreck our lives and bring destruction of body, soul and society.